RoseCityRobotics/common_platform/docs/source/operations/setup/index.md

 # Setup and Initial Configuration

-This section covers the initial setup and configuration procedures for your PARTS Common Robotics Platform.
+This section covers the initial setup and configuration procedures for your RCR Common Robotics Platform.

 ## Setup Procedures